tprasadtp/lineageos-apk-extractor/README.md

 ## Bugs

-- If you are looking for an APK which is not in releases, just edit the json in data folder and submit a PR.
+- If you are looking for an LineageOS APK which is not in releases, just edit open an issue and we can reolve this.
+Its just a mattter of editing a json in `data`.
 - There is no easy way to mount ext4 image without using sudo. so, I have kept it outside python scripts.

+## Using this locally

+Well, it was not exaclty designed for this, but you can with little effort.

+- Create and activate virtualenv
+- `make install-all`
+- `FORCE_GH_RELEASE=true ./los_extractor.py -d guacamole`
+- `sudo mkdir -p /mnt/lineage`
+- `DEPLOY=true ./scripts/extract.sh`
+- `sudo umount /mnt/lineage`

+You will find the APKs extracted in releases folder.
+If you want to extract oter APKs, pleas edit corrensponding json file in data or create a new one.

 ## Credits